 It is obvious.
-You can almost hear yourself when you hear parents complain that time goes by so fast that there is none left to play with the kids.
-We must say no too often, even if we would love to say yes.
+You can almost hear yourself when you hear other parents complain that time goes by so fast and there is none left to play with the kids.
+We say no too often, even if we would love to say yes.

 This time, we can quantify reality.
 A 2011 survey showed that 98% of Canadian moms would like to have more time to participate in family activities and 64% of them admit they have to refuse their children’s requests once to four times a week*

 It is Time’s fault!
-Or its absence… That is what 54% of the women surveyed said when asked why they would refuse while 20% blame a lack of energy, 11% talk about financial issues and 5% say no because they don’t like the mess and cleaning that follows activities.
+Or the lack of it… That is what 54% of the women surveyed said when asked why they would refuse, while 20% blame a lack of energy, 11% talk about financial issues and 5% say no because they don’t like the mess and cleaning that follows activities.

 Side effects of saying no too many times

 The accumulation of refusals often accompanied by false promises – later, tomorrow – is a source of disappointment.
 When constantly waiting, the child feels frustration that eventually turns into anger.
 “The problem is that unlike an adult, a child doesn’t express his anger, so he becomes irritable”, says Mrs Vallières.

 Lack of discipline…

 As we run after the time we lack to play with our children, we neglect discipline.
 It becomes difficult to impose rules and expect our children to respect them when we are often away or, to teach table manners if children eat in front of the television because mom and dad cannot have dinner with them.

 Mothers who have to say no often feel guilty (63%) and may be tempted to be more permissive when their children are naughty… and they sometimes allow them to break the rules to “buy peace”.

 Consequently, some children think they can adopt an attitude of equals with their parents and refuse parental authority, says Mrs. Vallières.